Breed Standards : Gun Dog Group : Weimaraner

 Short-Haired: The coat is short, very dense, smooth and sleek.
 With or without a very sparse undercoat.

 Long-Haired: Soft, long topcoat, with or without undercoat.
 May be smooth or slightly wavy.
 The hair is long and flowing at the ear set-on.
 Velvety hair is permissible on the tips of the ears.
-Coat length on the flanks is from 1.2 to 2 inches; is generally longer of the lower side of the neck, the forechest, the belly, and the tail.
+Coat length on the flanks is approximately 1¼ to 2 inches; and is generally longer of the lower side of the neck, the forechest, the belly, and the tail.
 Slight feathering on legs, chest and underside is allowed.

 Serious Fault: Mixture of coat varieties.

 Solid colors in shades ranging mouse-gray to silver-gray; usually blending to lighter shades on the head and ears.
-A small white marking on the chest is acceptable.
+A small white marking on the chest and on the toes are acceptable.
 As the Weimaraner is a working dog, any white spots denoting scars or as a result of injury are not to be penalized.

-Very Serious Fault: Any white other than a spot on the chest.
+Eliminating Faults: Any white other than a spot on the chest and toes.

 An effortless gait indicating smooth coordination.
 When viewed from the rear, the hind feet are parallel to the front feet.
 When viewed from the side, the topline remains strong and level.